electron/electron/docs/api/process.md

 ### `process.enablePromiseAPIs`

-A `Boolean` that controls whether or not deprecation warnings are printed to `stderr` when formerly callback-based APIs converted to Promises are ivnoked using callbacks.
+A `Boolean` that controls whether or not deprecation warnings are printed to `stderr` when formerly callback-based APIs converted to Promises are invoked using callbacks.
 Setting this to `true` will enable deprecation warnings.

 ### `process.resourcesPath`